evhub/coconut/DOCS.md

 Leaf(5) |> depth |> print
 Node(Leaf(2), Node(Empty(), Leaf(3))) |> depth |> print
 ```
-_Showcases how the combination of data types and match statements can be used to powerful effect to replicate the usage of algebraic data types in other functional programming languages._
+_Showcases how the combination of data types and match statements can be used to powerful effect to replicate the usage of algebraic data types in other functional programming languages.
+Note that for `Tree` to be used for each case rather than `Empty`/`Leaf`/`Node`, `Tree` needs to be a `data` type to ensure that [`data` matching rather than `class` matching](#semantics-specification) is performed._

 ```coconut
 def duplicate_first([x] + xs as l) =